AaltoAsia/O-MI-Authentication/README.md

       #  token = "token" # uncomment this if uri query parameter "token" should be allowed
       #}
   }
-  # put variables into authentication request (http GET)
+  # put variables into authentication request
   parameters.toAuthentication {
       query {
         # parameterName = variableName